Decomposition Methods for Global Solutions of Mixed-Integer Linear Programs: Numerical Experiments

 \subsubsection{MILP Subproblems, Dual Updates, and Parameters}

 In our tested problems, the $x$-subproblem in ALM and ADMM consists of a series of parallel subproblems.
 For ease of implementation, we solve these problems sequentially in every iteration of ALM and ADMM.
-Therefore, in view of solution time reported in our experiments, we expect further acceleration when more computational budgets are available.
+Therefore, in view of solution time reported below, we expect further acceleration when more computational budgets are available.

-For both ALM and ADMM, the dual multiplies are initialized with zeros, and the penalty is initialized with $\rho_0 >0$.
+{ For both ALM and ADMM, the dual multiplies are initialized with zeros, and the penalty is initialized with $\rho_0 >0$.
 For ALM, we update dual information when the gap of AUSAL is less than 0.01\%, or \texttt{innerALM} iterations are reached.
 Then we set the penalty by $\rho \gets \gamma \rho$ for some $\gamma > 1$, and update multiplies by $\lambda \gets \lambda + \alpha_k (Ax^k+Bz^k)$ with $k$ being the number of AUSAL calls and